-KYCC takes those requirements to the next level and look to who your customers are doing business with, their sources of funds and its legitimacy, and the risk that these third parties are laundering money.
-One example, since the Panama Papers regulators now have a spotlight on beneficial ownership and the complex paths of hiding money it enables.
-Jurisdiction after jurisdiction is passing new laws or strengthening existing rules to combat layering of ownership to hide funds.
+KYCC takes requirements to the next level and looks at who your customers are doing business with, their sources of funds and its legitimacy, and the risk that these third parties are laundering money.
+One example, since the Panama and Paradise Papers, regulators now spotlight beneficial ownership and the complex paths of hiding money it enables.
+Jurisdiction after jurisdiction is passing new laws or strengthening existing rules to combat layering ownership to hide funds.

-In Europe, the 4th AML Directive is coming into effect June 26, 2017 and has major new initiatives in regards to beneficial ownership.
+In Europe, the 4th AML Directive came into effect June 26, 2017, and has significant initiatives regarding beneficial ownership.
 As the commission notes, “understanding the beneficial ownership of companies is at the heart of the risk mitigation of financial crime and of prevention strategies for regulated firms.”

-In Canada, new regulations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) will come into full-effect June 17, 2017.
-Some of the changes include listing specific customer information requirements, updates customer ID requirements, and closes gaps in regard to AML and CTF (Counter-Terrorist Financing).
-Now, reporting companies must consider: “any new developments in respect of, or the impact of new technologies on ... clients, business relationships, products or delivery channels or the geographic location of their activities”; and any risk resulting from the activities of an affiliated Canadian financial entity, amongst others.
+In Canada, new regulations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) came into full effect on June 17, 2017.
+Reporting companies must consider: “any new developments in respect of, or the impact of new technologies on ... clients, business relationships, products or delivery channels or the geographic location of their activities”; and any risk resulting from the activities of an affiliated Canadian financial entity, amongst others.

 Although this can be substantially more work and cost, depending on the circumstance, the alternative is worse; fines, losses and reputational damage due to allowing illegal funds to channel through your institution.

-On the positive side, there are new technologies and processes available to cut the cost and workload, while still delivering effective KYCC risk management.
-One potential solution are KYC registries or, in Europe, a central depository.
-The concept is that instead on every institute doing their customer due diligence on their own, they’d pool their resources and share third-party registration data.
+On the positive side, new technologies and processes are available to cut the cost and workload while still delivering effective KYCC risk management.
+One potential solution is KYC registries or, in Europe, a central depository.
+The concept is that instead of every institute doing their Customer Due Diligence on their own, they’d pool their resources and share third-party registration data.
 There are already a few initiatives on this front, but it’s still early days for any final determination if these will become successful.

 One solution currently powering compliance systems across borders is electronic identity verification (eIDV).
 Agile and fast-growing businesses in regulated industries are integrating eIDV for quicker, smoother and cost-effective identification for all parties of a proper KYCC analysis.
-Enabling digital processes to replace cumbersome, slow paper processes is a no-brainer when it comes improving KYCC compliance.
+Digital business onboarding processes that replace cumbersome, slow paper processes are one effective way in improving KYCC compliance.